tishahar/tishahar/README.md

 - 👋 Hi, I’m @tishahar
-- 👀 I’m interested in becoming a market researher anayst
+- 👀 I’m interested in becoming a market researcher analyst
-- 🌱 I’m currently learning a degree in marketing!
+- 🌱 I’m currently studying a degree in marketing!
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me...
 Reach me on IG @t1shah.ar